Clubs & Societies

 The society also collected essential goods and stationary to be distributed to under privileged schools in the region.
 The schools chosen this year were the Panangala Sinhala College and Batathota Primary School.
 The students of the society collected money to release two cows and handed them over to two owners.

 The World Teacher’s Day was celebrated on a grand scale at the College during the month of October.
 The Buddhist Society of the College also makes it a point to help other societies and clubs of the College whenever necessary, thus building mutual understanding among the various communities.

 HINDU STUDENTS MOVEMENT

-Teacher-in-charge: Mr. N. Subramanium
+Teacher-in-charge: Mr. N. Subramaniam

 THE ISLAMIC SOCIETY

-Teacher-in-charge: Mrs. G.M.
-Raheem
+Teacher-in-charge: Mrs. F.F.
+Fahma

-JUNIOR SINHALA LITERARY ASSOCIATION
+SINHALA LITERARY ASSOCIATION

 Teachers-in-charge: Mr. R.M.T.
 Jayasiri & Mrs. P.H.Y.N.
 Gunaratne

 The Annual General Meeting of the Association was held as usual.
 It is noteworthy to mention that 11 students were selected at the Zonal Level Sinhala Language Competition to represent the Provincial Level.
 Out of which 3 students participated in the National Level Competition.
 B.H.D.
 Sumyuru Induranga Hewage who represented the Senior Category was able to get a Certificate of Merit, at the National Level.